It was certainly the most eye-catching lead I’d ever stumbled onto.

-And he played a piece of music that was popular in the mid-19th Century… perhaps the sort of music that Jane Goodsir would have played for John, Joseph and Robert.
+And he played a piece of music by Samuel Wesley (1766-1837) that was popular in the early 19th Century… perhaps the sort of music that Jane Goodsir would have played for John, Joseph and Robert.

 One of my favourite moments of this day was when Henry explained what the mirror on the side of the organ was for.

 It’s a very important piece of kit.
 It allows the organist to watch the conductor while they are playing.

 And if you are thinking of it as a wing mirror, you’re right.
 It is an actual wing mirror, and it used to be attached to a Lothian Bus.